ianderrington/genai/docs/Understanding/agents/rag.md

 * Lack of **attributon** making it difficult to ascertain validity
 * **Staleness** due to new or updated information

-**Retrieval-Augmented Generation (RAG) helps to solve these** by coupling the information to external memory.
+**Retrieval-Augmented Generation (RAG) helps to solve these** is a context-augmentation method by coupling the information to external memory.

 Here is a basic comparison of the two: